 Orson Scott Card with his Ender and Shadow saga (the first of each series being parallel, and the rest a split following different characters).
-While the sequel to Ender's Game, Speaker for the Dead, is widely considered to be just as good if not even better than the first, the final two in that saga, Xenocide and Children of the Mind are overly pretentious and bloated philosophical works that could have easily been cut into one shorter volume.
+While the sequel to Ender’s Game, Speaker for the Dead, is widely considered to be just as good if not even better than the first, the final two in that saga, Xenocide and Children of the Mind are overly pretentious and bloated philosophical works that could have easily been cut into one shorter volume.
 They also leave on a horrible cliffhanger that rivals that of Chapterhouse: Dune which Card has had 13 years to end, but instead written a midquel between the first and second books as well as a short story collection.
-The Shadow series fairs even worse, with the first book being equal to or better than the parallel Ender's Game but taking a steep decline starting with the second.
-While not as bloated in narrative as the Ender saga's latter books, the Shadow series instead destroys most of the mystery behind Peter's unification of earth by making him into nothing but an annoying schoolchild, and doing absolutely nothing.
+The Shadow series fares even worse, with the first book being equal to or better than the parallel Ender's Game but taking a steep decline starting with the second.
+While not as bloated in narrative as the Ender saga's latter books, the Shadow series instead destroys most of the mystery behind Peter's unification of Earth by making him into nothing but an annoying schoolchild, and doing absolutely nothing.
 A 4th sequel is planned, thus putting the series at 11 books.

 The irony of it all?
 Some copies of Speaker for the Dead are prefaced with an introduction that talks about how reluctant the author was to revisit Ender just for a second book.